sunfishcode/basic-text/docs/RestrictedText.md

 # Restricted Text

-The *Restricted Text* format is built on top of the [Basic Text] format.
+The *Restricted Text* format is a subset of the [Basic Text] format.
 It incorporates several restrictions which reduce the expressiveness of the format in order to reduce visual ambiguity.

 TODO: This isn't implemented yet.

-This format does not define lossy conversions, as that may cause meaning to be silently lost.
-Instead, errors should be reported when content not meeting these restrictions is encountered, on input or output, in a context where restricted text is required.
+This format does not define conversion from Basic Text or other less restrictive formats, as that may cause meaning to be silently lost.
+Instead, errors should be reported when content not meeting these restrictions is encountered in any context where restricted text is expected.
 See [Basic Text] for an unrestricted alternative.

 ## Definitions

 A string is in Restricted Text form iff:
  - it is in [Basic Text] form, and
- - it is in [NFKC], and
+ - it is in [NFKC] form, and
  - it is [Moderately Restricted] text, and
  - it does not contain any of the sequences listed in the [Tables].